What Is a Martech Stack?

 - Marketing Operations (aka Marketing Ops) — Marketing operations teams—an increasingly important function in most modern enterprises—use the tech stack to manage and monitor marketing campaign performance, glean insights from customer data and other marketing data, and support the extended marketing team in making optimal strategic and execution decisions when it comes to deploying and improving marketing efforts.

 - Sales — Sales teams use the data captured within the marketing stack to better understand the wants and needs of prospects and customers.
-This is relevant in both B2C (think of an insurance agent) or B2B (think of a software sales engineer) where the sales rep can use insights about the customers’ interests, behaviors, the offers they respond, the communication channels they prefer, and past purchase history to recommend next best products and services as part of an offer that’s most likely to win the sale.
+This is relevant in both B2C (think of an insurance agent) or B2B marketing (think of a software sales engineer) where the sales rep can use insights about the customers’ interests, behaviors, the offers they respond, the communication channels they prefer, and past purchase history to recommend next best products and services as part of an offer that’s most likely to win the sale.

 - Customer Service — Modern marketers are increasingly charged with growing customer loyalty and deploying initiatives to reduce customer churn.
 Customer service interactions are often where loyal customers are won or lost, and early signals of churn can be identified.
 Additionally, service interactions can also market new offerings to customers, especially when those offerings are personalized based on past behaviors and interactions.
 That’s why more and more service and support processes are integrated with marketing stacks, so key customer data and insights can be passed between them—and acted on.

 - Product Marketing — Product marketers play a key role, especially when marketing complex or considered products—such as financial services offerings or sophisticated technology.
-Product marketers use the martech stack to manage and deploy content that educates prospective buyers on their products’ utility and value.
+Product marketers use the martech stack to manage and deploy content marketing techniques that educate prospective buyers on their products’ utility and value.
 They also use technology to monitor and manage coverage and sentiment among press, analysts, and other influencers related to their product offerings.

 Typical Components of a Marketing Stack

+The marketing technology landscape has significantly developed over the past decade and is now able to optimize any type of business.
+However, each company will need to find the perfect martech stack that matches their unique needs.
 With differing business needs across every enterprise, a wide range of options for how each component of a stack is implemented—and which vendor provides it—it’s nearly impossible for any two companies’ martech stacks to be alike.
 But across most stacks, you’ll find components that address the following critical areas of modern marketing:

 - Identity Resolution Tool — The same customer may be identified as Jay Johannessen in your direct mail database, and Jason Johannessen in your email database.
 Identity resolution tools use a range of techniques to resolve multiple instances of the same customer into a unique “golden record” identifier, so you can more comprehensively understand the interactions each individual has with your business.